 The database that stores the template catalog holds both the JSON (for editing via the BEE editor) and the HTML of the message (to show a preview, create thumbnails, etc.).

 When users want to modify a template, the JSON file is loaded into the BEE editor so that they can edit it as they wish.
-When they are ready to save the changes, they do so by clicking on a "Save template" button in the MailUp UI.
+When they are ready to save the changes, they do so by clicking on a "Save as template" button in the MailUp UI.

 The onSave callback is triggered and it returns both the JSON and the HTML to MailUp, which saves them into a user-specific table (vs. the centralized template catalog in which the template originally resided).

-The user will find that edited template in a "My templates" section of the system.
+The user will find that edited template in the "My templates" section of the system.
 From there, they can preview the template, create an email campaign from it, edit the template, or remove it, as shown below.

 While the user is editing the template in the BEE editor, the Plugin's auto-save feature saves the JSON of the file to avoid any loss of work in case something bad were to happen (e.g. computer crashed).
 Auto-save can occur every N seconds, with N being a configuration parameter that is passed to the plugin (it requires an integer, and the minimum value is 15, for auto-saving every 15 seconds).